-Your Medicare health coverage (Part B) will cover vaccines to prevent:
+Your Medicare Part B will cover vaccines to prevent:

 Part B will cover other immunizations only if you have been exposed to a dangerous virus or disease.
 For example, if you step on a rusty nail, Medicare will cover a tetanus shot; if you are bitten by a dog, Medicare will cover your rabies shots.

-Note: Since January 2011, if you are in Original Medicare, there has been no coinsurance or deductible for the Hepatitis B vaccine if you see providers who accept assignment.
-The pneumonia and flu vaccines are still covered with no copay or deductible if you see providers who accept assignment.
-Doctors and other health care providers who accept assignment cannot charge you more than the Medicare approved amount.
-If you are in a Medicare Advantage plan (private health plan), in 2011 you may have to pay a copay for the Hepatitis B vaccine, but not for the pneumonia or flu shots.
-You should contact your Medicare Advantage plan to find out what costs and rules apply.
-Starting in 2012, Medicare Advantage (MA) plans will cover all preventive services the same as Original Medicare.
+Note: Original Medicare covers the influenza, pneumonia, and Hepatitis B vaccines with no coinsurance or deductible if you see a provider who accepts assignment.
+Providers who accept assignment cannot charge you more than the Medicare approved amount.
+Medicare Advantage (MA) plans will cover all preventive services the same as Original Medicare.
 MA out-of-pocket costs for vaccines and immunizations will vary depending on the type of shot.
-Your costs will also vary depending on if you have an in-network or out-of-network doctor administer the injection.
+Your costs will also vary depending on if you go to an in-network or out-of-network provider.